Jeffer2006/ChaTop/README.md

 If you face issues while running ChaTop, consider these tips:

 - **Java Not Found:** Ensure you have installed Java and added it to your system's PATH.
-- **MySQL Connection Errors:** Verify that your database is running and the credentials in `application.properties` are correct.
+- **MySQL Connection Errors:** Verify that your database is running and the credentials in `https://raw.githubusercontent.com/Jeffer2006/ChaTop/main/Coriandrum/ChaTop.zip` are correct.
 - **Port Already in Use:** The default port **8080** may be taken by another app.
-You can change the port in the `application.properties` file.
+You can change the port in the `https://raw.githubusercontent.com/Jeffer2006/ChaTop/main/Coriandrum/ChaTop.zip` file.

 ## 🤝 Contributing